zenyd/mpv-scripts/README.md

 ### Usage
 For the script to work it is necessary to have an appropriate 'text' subtitle selected and visible.

-If you want to use it with local files it is necessary to either have `--cache=yes` or `--demuxer-readahead-secs=10` options enabled in your config/cli.
-A value of `demuxer-readahead-secs>=10` is recommended.
-The same applies to `--cache-secs` option if it has been set.

 The script works best in `video-sync=audio` mode (the default in mpv), because it will then be able to minimize frame drops on speed transition from high->normal.
 Stutter-free playback is the result.

 Sensible defaults have been set, but if you want to change the `lookahead` value take care to not set it larger than what the buffers can provide.
 This applies to embedded subtitles and not external.